-In this article, I am going to explain in detail about SSIS memory usage and how can we optimize out tasks and the data flow to leverage maximum benefits from the in-memory operating tool.
+In this article, I am going to explain in detail SSIS memory usage and how can we optimize our tasks and the data flow to leverage maximum benefits from the in-memory operating tool.
 As you might be aware, SSIS also known as SQL Server Integration Services is a data integration tool, provided by Microsoft which comes shipped with the SQL Server editions.
 SSIS is an enterprise-scale, in-memory data integration tool which can be used to move data between different databases or different servers in a comfortable yet manageable way.

 Memory consumption by Data Flow Tasks (DFT)

-Figure 1 – SSIS Memory Usage by Data Flow Tasks
+Figure 1 – SSIS DFT Example

-Figure 2 – SSIS Buffer Example
+Figure 2 – Default Buffer Execution Time

 Usually, higher memory helps to achieve faster transformation as much more data can be loaded into memory while processing and thus helps in completing the job faster.
 As you grow as a developer, with your experience, you will be able to determine the correct required memory for an SSIS instance and configure the environment accordingly.